There is a massive problem that we don’t even notice. At home, at school, at work… and it threatens our health: indoor air pollution.

 Get rid of indoor air pollution: indoor air quality matters

 When you usually think about air pollution, you think about cars, factories, planes’ grey smoke and other sources from the outside.

 Well, do you know that air pollution is also inside your home?

-Air pollution is a huge problem -everyone knows that- but usually we feel protected from it and from all the other dangers when we are at home.
+Air pollution is a huge problem, but usually, we feel protected from it when we are at home.
 We spend 90% of our lives indoors, so air pollution can be a real threat for us.
 Even if you can’t see it.

 It may seem that your home is free of pollution as it looks clean.
 But it isn’t: you can find pollution also in household products and this is just the tip of the iceberg.

 Air pollution is also a big problem for your health: World Health Organization has stated that every year “3.8 millions of people die prematurely from illnesses attributable to the household air pollution” (read here the full article about household air pollution and health).
 And the worst thing is that only a little part of the population is aware of that.

 1. The air inside our homes, offices, and schools can have up to 5x the pollution and particles than the air outside

 According to the Environmental Protection Agency (EPA), the air we breathe inside our homes and offices can be up to 5 times more polluted than the air outside.
 This is because contained areas enable pollutants to build up more than open spaces do.
 But unlike secondhand smoke, radon gas and molds which are airborne toxins we cannot readily control, most indoor air pollution comes from products we willingly bring into our home.